 Schools may retain the proceeds from the sale of assets except in cases where the asset was purchased with non-delegated funds (in which case it will be for the authority to decide whether the school should retain all or part of the proceeds), or the asset concerned is land or buildings forming part of the school premises and is owned by the authority.
-Where the disposal of authority owned property generates a capital receipt, a proportion of the receipt may be made available to the school in accordance with the authority's capital receipts policy.
+Any retention of funds from the sale of land assets is subject to the consent of the Secretary of State, and any conditions the Secretary of State may attach to that consent relating to use of proceeds.